jarun/buku/README.md

 # Features
 - Add, update or remove a bookmark
 - Add tags to bookmarks
-- Optionally fetch page title data from the web (default: disabled, use `-o`)
+- Optionally fetch page title data from the web (default: disabled, use `-w`)
 - Use (partial) tags or keywords to search bookmarks
 - Unique URLs to avoid duplicates, show index if URL already exists
 - Open search results in browser